Jasper2-0/NMNT-Lab-2/README.md

 - Sets the framerate to a snappy 60 frames a second
 - Loads the appropriate shader based on TARGET_OPENGLES (different GPU’s use different versions of OpenGL)

+Every update OF handles the incoming data via OSC:

     void ofApp::update(){
         while(receiver.hasWaitingMessages()) {
             handleOSC();
         }
     }

-Every update OF handles the incoming data via OSC
+A separate function was writen to handle the incoming OSC data.

     void ofApp::handleOSC() {
         ofxOscMessage m;